FOSS-UCSC/Git-Demo/README.md

 ## Git Create a new Branch
 Branching is a key feature of the git and github.
 You can use git bash to work with branches.
- - To create new branch
+ - To create a new branch
  > git branch <branch name>

  - To switch to another branch
  > git checkout <branch name>

+ - To delete a branch
+ > git branch -d <branch name>

+ ## Git Status
+ > git status